A Plague on Both your Houses

 - The CDC’s Eviction Ban ended on July 31, 2021.
 Without it millions of Americans effected by pandemic-induced economic hardship may soon face the additional hardship of homelessness.

 - One party seems to be abandoning the Constitution in order to keep their jobs and to maintain a past that never was.
-The other seems hellbent on self-destruction through infighting over the hare and tortoise wings within their own party.
+The other seems hell-bent on self-destruction through infighting between the hare and tortoise wings within their own party.

 There are two bills related to infrastructure The American Jobs Plan and The American Families Plan.
 The former is focused on so-called “traditional infrastructure” … roads, bridges, water supply and quality, our electricity grid, and broadband access, The Senate passed this bill on August 10th.
 The latter is focused on what the Administration calls “human infrastructure”.
 Senate Democrats hope to pass this bill using the reconciliation process.

 Key components of The American Families Plan are: